Guocheng99/CarND-LaneLines-P1/Writeup.md

 [//]: # (Image References)
+[image1]: ./test_images/solidWhiteCurve.jpg "Original Image"
-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image2]: ./test_images_output_gray/solidWhiteCurve.jpg "Grayscale"
+[image3]: ./test_images_output_cannyedge/solidWhiteCurve.jpg "Canny"
+[image4]: ./test_images_output_maskededge/solidWhiteCurve.jpg "Masked Edge"
+[image5]: ./test_images_output_houghlineseg/solidWhiteCurve.jpg "Segment Line"
+[image6]: ./test_images_output/solidWhiteCurve.jpg "Final Output"
 ---

 ## Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+### 1. The Pipeline

+The goal is to find the lane lines in the following original images, something like this.

+![image1]

+**Step 1.
+Turn the RGB image into grayscale**

+Using OpenCV, turn RGB image into grayscale.

+![image2]

+**Step 2.
+Using Canny to find the edges**

+Before applying Canny function to the image, do the Gaussian blur first (I used kenerl size 15)

+![image3]

+**Step 3.
+Applying region mask**

+Considering the camera is fixed on the top of the car, we can assume the lane lines are in some certain position of the image.
+We can reduce much noise when applying region mask in the image.

+![image4]

+**Step 4.
+Hough Transform**

+Using Hough Transform to find the (segmented) lines.

+![image5]

+**Step 5.
+Using Numpy.Polyfit to find the lane lines**

+Assuming that the lane lines are straight lines, which is y = m*x + b, I use Polyfit in Numpy to find the line to fit the the points.

+For each segment line in Hough lines, calcute m = (y2-y1)/(x2-x1), depends on m's value (<0 or >0), group the points (x1,y1) and (x2,y2) into left line points (or right line points).
+There are min and max threshold values for m to eliminate noise.
+Then use Polyfit function in Numpy to find the 2 lines.

+![image6]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+* One potential shortcoming would be many hyperparameter tuning.
+There are so many hyperparameters are set by hard coding, especially Canny thresholds and Hough lines parameters.
+My gut feeling is those parameters could vary a lot in different roads or under different weather conditions.

+* Another shortcoming could be the lane lines assumption - "they are linear y = m*x + b" - are not always true, especially when turing.
+We might need a 2 or 3 degree polynomial to fit the line.

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible improvements

-A possible improvement would be to ...
+* A possible improvement would be to use Neural Network to tune the parameters.

-Another potential improvement could be to ...
+* Another potential improvement could be to use non-linear function to fit the lane lines.